thegoldgoat/mips_emulator/README.md

 # Super basic MIPS ISA emulator

-MIPS emulator just for fun, this will be more like an interpreter than an emulator
+MIPS emulator just for fun, this is more like an interpreter than an emulator

 # Code architecture

 ## Program loading

-Not defined yet
+Loading custom format executables compiled with [this](https://github.com/thegoldgoat/mips_compiler)

 ## Emulation engine